How much are tickets and where can I buy them?

 Will there be shower facilities?

-There will not be shower facilities on site at the festival, however, if baby-wipes wont suffice for 1 day & 2 nights and you desperately need to shower, you can make use of the nearby facilities at the Barn at Beal for a small charge.
+There will not be shower facilities on site at the festival, however, if baby-wipes wont suffice for a few days and you desperately need to shower, you can make use of the nearby facilities at the Barn at Beal for a small charge.

 Will there be a 'quiet' camping zone?

-As we are a small festival - there will be one communal campsite which will not be split into zones.
-The quietest place to camp will be near the back of the camping field.
-There will be a controlled shut down of the music marquees and we have measures in place to keep the noise to a minimum after hours including our 'silent disco' but we are a festival and so some level of noise will be expected so bring some decent earplugs!
+This year there will be a designated 'quieter' camping area near the back of the camping field.
+Space will be allocated on a first come first served basis, so if you wish to set up camp here we highly recommend you arrive on the Thursday or early on the Friday.
+We do have measures in place to keep the noise to a minimum after hours but we are a festival (with a late entertainment license) and therefore some level of noise will be expected (so bring some decent earplugs!)

 Can I bring my own alcohol?